Ivermectin Paste

 Age Restrictions and Safety Concerns

-The safety of ivermectin in children under five years old or weighing less than 15 kg remains a subject of debate.
+The safety of ivermectin in young pets under five years old or weighing less than 15 kg remains a subject of debate.
 Immature blood-brain barrier function increases susceptibility to central nervous system toxicity.

 Administration in Sensitive Breeds and Species